waynodiablo/Oystercard/further_javascript/06_display_to_do_in_page.md

 ### To complete this challenge, you will need to:

 - [ ] Write a test that checks that your `index.html` page contains some to dos.
+The test will fail.
 - [ ] Create an `index.js` file and load it in your `index.html` file.
 - [ ] Instantiate your to do list model and populate it with a few to dos.
 - [ ] Generate HTML for your to dos and insert it into the DOM.